1984 Summer Olympics boycott: Non-boycotting socialist countries

 "... was greeted by stunned silence from those attending the meeting, and was followed by a request for a five minute adjournment which ran on for a half hour.
 Upon resumption of the meeting, the East German representative took the floor and strongly criticized the Romanian decision ...
 However this was the only speech to do so and no other delegations, including the Soviets, thereafter made reference to the Romanian decision."

 Romania's leader, Nicolae Ceaușescu, had a record of publicly demonstrating opposition to Soviet policies if those stances improved his favorability amongst Romanians.
 Romanian athletes received a standing ovation at the Opening Ceremonies upon making their Coliseum entrance, and ended up finishing second in the Gold medal count at the Games (behind the United States) and third in the overall medal count (behind the United States and West Germany).
 In a written correspondence with Ceaușescu following the Games' conclusion, President Reagan offered his personal thanks to Romania for their attendance, saying he "sincerely appreciated Romania's important contribution to the Los Angeles Olympics and the Olympic movement".
 In 1985 the IOC awarded Ceaușescu and Haralambie Alexa with Olympic Orders, Gold and Silver, respectively.
-LAOOC President Peter Ueberroth later disclosed that the LAOOC contributed $60,000 and the IOC another $60,000 towards defraying the $180,000 cost of bringing the Romanian team to Los Angeles.
-(Note: This financial arrangement paid for the cost of two roundtrip charter flights carrying Romanian athletes and coaches to Los Angeles on Romania's stateowned airline TAROM.
-The purchase was split three ways, with the LAOOC, the IOC, and the Romanian NOC each responsible for onethird of the total price.)
+LAOOC President Peter Ueberroth later disclosed that the LAOOC, the IOC, and the Romanian NOC were each responsible for onethird of the total cost of two roundtrip charter flights carrying Romanian athletes and coaches to Los Angeles on Romania's stateowned airline TAROM.
 On the importance of the LAOOC expending a significant amount of money ensuring Romanian attendance, when in other situationsas in the case of El Salvador's funds requestthere was no such importance, Charles G. Cale, Associate VicePresident of the LAOOC, stated "it was pretty important because at that juncture they [the Romanians] were clearly our showpiece as far as the breaking of the boycott", adding "anybody that came that otherwise would have been included in the boycott we felt was positive from the viewpoint of the Games, we felt it would be positive for what the spectators would be seeing and it was positive for the competition."